Annosus Root Disease, Heterobasidion

 Washington Department of Natural Resources conducted their first aerial survey for Swiss needle cast in the spring of 1998 and mapped in 44,000 acres.
-A survey is scheduled for the spring of 1999 in Oregon and Washington.
+Over 200,000 acres were mapped during the 1999 survey.
+A survey is scheduled for the spring of 2000 in Oregon and Washington.

 Hosts: Western larch

-Larch needle cast and needle blight were less widespread in Washington in 1998 than 1997.
+Larch needle cast and needle blight were less widespread in Washington in 1999 than 1998, although 75% of the observed areas were in the state of Washington.
 Concentrations of infections were quite localized and mainly involved dense thickets of seedlings and saplings.
-In Oregon reporting areas, the needle cast and needle blight were more widespread in 1998 than 1997.
-These foliage diseases were most severe in stands of western larch growing in moist grand fir and moist subalpine fir plant associations as well as in riparian areas.
-Over 65,000 acres of larch needle cast were detected by aerial survey in 1998, down from over 393,000 acres reported in 1997.
+In Oregon all the reported needle cast was mapped in the Eagle Cap Wilderness of the Wallowa-Whitman National forest.
+These foliage diseases were most severe in stands of western larch growing in moist grand fir and moist sub alpine fir plant associations as well as in riparian areas.
+Less than 2,000 acres of larch needle cast were detected by aerial survey in 1999, down from 65,000 acres reported in 1998.

 Lodgepole Pine Needle Cast, Lophodermella